FasterSpeeding/Alluka/docs/usage.md

 These clients are then configured like normal clients and [alluka.local.get][] can then be used to get the set client for the current scope.

-`scope_client` is recommended over `initialize` as this avoids declaring the client globally.
+`scope_client` is recommended over `initialize` as it avoids declaring the client globally.

 ```py
 --8<-- "./docs_src/usage.py:130:137"